🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 with mlflow.start_run(run_name="confident_predictor"):

-# Save custom model
+# Save the custom model

 mlflow.pyfunc.log_model(